jiyongcheng/test/README.md

 and make some changes in .env file as follows:

 DB_CONNECTION=sqlite
-DB_DATABASE=YOUR ABSOLUTE PATH OF FILE database.sqlite, like :/Users/Aaron/Sites/test/database/database.sqlite
+DB_DATABASE=YOUR ABSOLUTE PATH OF FILE database.sqlite
-or E:\test\database\database.sqlite

 (6)migreate tables